B4st/B4st.github.io/_pages/about.md

 Sometimes I'll be working on projects, other times I'll be collecting information on topics like network securty, cryptography, or de-identification.
 I might even do some capture the flag or wargame style writeups.

 The purpose of this blog is to document my knowledge and share whatever I learn or find interesting.
-So if you find this blog has useful information as well then great, I'm happy to help others to learn along with me.
+So if you find this blog has useful information as well then great, I'm happy to help others learn along with me.